bedirhanssaglam/audio_plus/README.md

 ### Author

-This social_sharing_plus plugin for Flutter is developed by [Bedirhan Sağlam](https://github.com/bedirhanssaglam).
+This audio_plus plugin for Flutter is developed by [Bedirhan Sağlam](https://github.com/bedirhanssaglam).
 You can contact me at <bedirhansaglam270@gmail.com>

 ### License